 This day is at your own disposal.
 Until now, we only saw the snow capped summits from a far distance but today we have the opportunity to get up there ourselves.
 Of course, we will not climb the six or seven thousand-meter mountains completely.
 However, we will go up until we reached 3000m and thereby the highest point during our tour, where we will be staying the night as well.

 12. Day: Auli - Srinagar (UA) / ca. 160 km

 As all things in life, also our tour has come to an end.
 Our way back starts today.
 We will be enjoying the Highway 58 which is still fortunately not too busy.
 Our trip is very laid-back with a couple of stops at chai-tea joints.
 We will be arriving in Srinagar in the early afternoon.

 13. Day: Srinagar - Haridwar / ca. 135 km

 For every pilgrim, the pilgrimage has to begin in Haridwar.
 As we are no pilgrims, we will not be affected in any way if we end our ‘pilgrimage' here instead of starting it.
 We will visit the Ghats and watch the evening-pooja of Haridwar, an incredible spectacle.

 14. Day: Haridwar - Delhi - (Agra)

-Unless you have booked a visit to the Taj Mahal .
-Then immediately after arriving in Delhi you will be chauffeured by taxi to Agra, where you will arrive in the evening.
+Unless you booked the visit to the Taj Mahal.
+Immediately after your arrival in Delhi you will be chauffeured by taxi to Agra, where you will arrive in the evening.

 15. Day: Return flight or visit the Taj Mahal